 Cystography, which includes VCUG and RNC, is a commonly used technique to evaluate reflux and urinary tract anatomical defects.
-Use of appropriate volumes of contrast material to fill the bladder during cystography is essential in preventing bladder overfilling, and potential complications such as bladder rupture.
-This study reviewed data for children who had a cystograms in order to compare the bladder fill volume used against the patient's calculated age-adjusted bladder capacity.
+Use of appropriate volumes of contrast material to fill the bladder during cystography is essential in preventing bladder overfilling and potential complications, such as bladder rupture.
+This study reviewed data for children who had a cystogram in order to compare the bladder fill volume used against the patient's calculated age-adjusted bladder capacity.

-We found that bladder fill volumes used during cystograms performed at our institution from 2006-2013 were consistently in excess of the estimated bladder capacity of the patients [Table 2].
-Specifically, the mean fill volumes used on children of all ages who received either a VCUG or RNC were 31% and 33% greater than their average estimated bladder capacity.
-The greatest discrepancy was observed in infants < 1 year old having a VCUG, such that the mean fill volume used was on average 64% larger than the estimated bladder capacity for these patients [Figure 2].
+We found that bladder fill volumes used during cystograms performed at our institution from 2006-2013 were consistently in excess of the estimated bladder capacity of the patients (Table 2).
+Specifically, the mean fill volumes used on children of all ages who received either a VCUG or RNC were 31% and 33% greater, respectively, than their average estimated